De Quervain tendinopathy: Treatment

-Most tendinoses and enthesopathies are self-limiting and the same is likely to be true of de Quervain syndrome, although further study is needed.
+Many tendinoses and most enthesopathies are self-limiting.
+There is some evidence that de Quervain syndrome is self-limiting, although further study is needed.

 The mainstay of symptom alleviation (palliative treatment) is a splint that immobilizes the wrist and the thumb to the interphalangeal joint.
 Activities are more comfortable with such a splint in place.
 Anti-inflammatory medication or acetaminophen may also alleviate symptoms.

+Hand therapy is proposed as helpful for people with De Quervain’s syndrome.
+The exercises are gentle and they slowly strengthen the thumb and wrist muscles while improving mobility.
+This helps reduce pain and stiffness which makes it easier to use the hand for everyday tasks.

 As with many musculoskeletal conditions, the management of de Quervain disease is determined more by convention than scientific data.
-A systematic review and meta-analysis published in 2013 found that corticosteroid injection seems to be an effective form of conservative management of de Quervain syndrome in approximately 50% of patients, although they have not been well tested against placebo injection.
+A 2013 review found that corticosteroid injection seems to be an effective form of conservative management of de Quervain syndrome in approximately 50% of patients, although they have not been well-tested against placebo injection.
 Consequently, it remains uncertain whether injections are palliative and whether they can alter the natural history of the illness.
 One of the most common causes of corticosteroid injection failure is the presence of subcompartments of the extensor pollicis brevis tendon.

-Surgery (in which the sheath of the first dorsal compartment is opened longitudinally) is documented to provide relief in most patients.
+Surgery (in which the sheath of the first dorsal compartment is opened longitudinally) may provide relief in some people.
 The most important risk is to the radial sensory nerve.
 A small incision is made and the dorsal extensor retinaculum is identified.
 Once it has been identified, the release is performed longitudinally along the tendon.
 This is done to prevent potential subluxation of the first compartment tendons.
-Next, the abductor pollicis longus (APL) and extensor pollicis brevis (EPB) are identified, and the compartments are released.
+Next, the abductor pollicis longus and extensor pollicis brevis are identified, and the compartments are released.